fusterma/MADX_JUAS2022/docker.md

-# JUAS2021, MAD-X
+# JUAS2022, MAD-X

-During [JUAS 2021](https://indico.cern.ch/category/3833/), we will use Python as scripting language for the *MAD-X*  course.
-We kindly ask you to make some "homework" before [JUAS 2021](https://indico.cern.ch/category/3833/) to prepare yourself (and your laptop) for the course.
+During JUAS 2022, we will use Python as scripting language for the *MAD-X* course.
+We kindly ask you to make some "homework" before JUAS 2022 to prepare yourself (and your laptop) for the course.

 For this course a **basic knowledge of Python is assumed**, therefore if you are not familiar with it you can find, in the following sections, few resources  to fill the gap.
 During the course we will use Python3 in a Jupyter notebook and, mostly, the *numpy*, *matplotlib*, *pandas* and *cpymad* packages.
 We will explain in the following sections how to install this software on your laptops.